f5devcentral/f5-agility-labs-firewall/docs/class1/module1/access.rst

 Wait about 10 minutes for the **F5 Products** and **Systems** to finish booting..

-..
-Note:: The Windows Jump host takes a few minutes to start up... please be patient even if it shows a green indication.
+.. note:: The Windows Jump host takes a few minutes to start up... please be patient even if it shows a green indication.

 Select the **Access** link below the **Windows Jumpbox** and select **RDP**.